 The fact that homeowners can expect to recoup a significant fraction of the costs of home improvement means that investment motives are likely to play an important role in households' decisions to make such expenditures.
 Moreover, the returns to investments in one's own home appears to increase along with local home values, suggesting that this is indeed a way that households can increase the importance of housing in their overall portfolios.
 Gyourko and Saiz (2004) find that home improvement spending responds strongly to the ratio of local house values to construction costs, which is consistent with a rational investment motive for such projects that responds to house price growth.
 Choi, Hong, and Scheinkman (2014) investigate the impact of local house price growth on the average ratio of costs recouped as measured by the Realtor survey, controlling for other factors such as local unemployment and income growth.
 They also find that the investment value of home improvement projects is positively associated with local house price growth.
+Benmelech et al. (2021) analyse building permits data in the US, and find that home-sellers increase spending on homeimprovements by \$770 in the year before a sale.
+This behaviour is also consistent with home improvement spending increasing sale values.

-3.2 Age and Time Profiles
+3.2 Age and Time Profiles of Leverage and Residential Investment

-Figure 2 shows how leverage evolves over time across four different 10-year birth cohorts (born between the years 1940 and 1970).
+Figure 3 shows how leverage evolves over time across four different 10-year birth cohorts (born between the years 1940 and 1970).
 In both the UK and the US there is a steady and reasonably smooth decline in leverage by age.
 In the UK there are pronounced differences in leverage between cohorts at younger ages.
 However, the different cohorts largely converge to similar leverage by around age 45.
 As we discuss further below, the differences in initial leverage across UK cohorts are likely to be explained by the differing credit conditions and house prices the different cohorts were exposed to at the point they became home-owners.
-This is the source of variation in leverage which we exploit to test the borrow-to-invest channel.
-In the US, there is much less evidence of cohort effects, and the decline in leverage by age is much less steep than in the UK.
+This is